Dinoblaze. Chapter 1 - Eating Big Ferns

 Pop quiz: anyone know what those pair of bubble-like rocks are at the bottom of this plate o goodies?

-Anonymous asked: Jacob, Does Grandpa spit work on dinosaur bones?
+Anonymous said: Jacob, Does Grandpa spit work on dinosaur bones?

 An emphatic: Yes!